jonathan-anziani/jonathan-anziani.github.io/_posts/2025-06-29-modeling-cnc-energy-consumption.md

      alt: "Energy vs time graphs"
 ---

 For my undergraduate thesis, I developed a G-code based program in MATLAB that simulates the material removal process and predicts the energy and power consumption required to CNC machine a part.
-The simulation was validated by machining a part in both aluminum and titanium, showing an energy prediction error of 2.11% and 3.48% respectively.
+The simulation was validated by comparing the simulated energy to that of a part in both aluminum and titanium, showing an energy prediction error of 2.11% and 3.48% respectively.

 {% include gallery id="gallery4" class="full" %}